 6. If I’m younger than 18, who can fill out my waiver?

 All persons entering the gym must have a Vertical World waiver form on file.
 Climbers under 18 must have their waiver signed by a parent or legal guardian.
 All participants under the age of 18 must have their parent or court appointed legal guardian sign the waiver before they can climb.
 No exceptions to this policy can be made.
-You can view the waver online by clicking here, print it out, sign it, and send it in with your child.
-Faxed copies of the signed waiver are also accepted.
+You can sign the waiver online by clicking here

 7. If I want to be able to start climbing outdoors on my own what courses should I take?

 Participants without belay skills should take the Intro to Climbing course to gain the basic skills necessary to manage general climbing equipment, and learn basic technique.
 Vertical World offers various Outdoor Programs to help you safely transition into outdoor climbing.
 Please visit our Outdoor Programs page to learn more about our programs, or your local gym’s Calendar page for current offerings.

 8. What clothing should I wear to climb at the Vertical World?

 We advise wearing stretchy, loose fitting (but not baggy), comfortable clothing that you do not mind getting dirty with chalk.
-It is also import to keep in mind that Vertical World’s climbing walls and holds are textured to simulate real rock, and can sometimes snag clothing.
+It is also important to keep in mind that Vertical World’s climbing walls and holds are textured to simulate real rock, and can sometimes snag clothing.

-9. If I take the Belay Test at one climbing gym, does it transfer to all of the other locations?
+9. If I take the Belay Test at one VW location, does it transfer to the others?